wp-plugins/wp-team-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will display team or staff members using short code on your post or page.
-You can display team members picture,social links,vcard etc .
+You can display team members picture,social links,vcard etc.

 == Description ==

 This plugin will display team or staff members using short code on your post or page.
 You can display team members picture,social links,vcard and other info.
 Features:

-* List and Grid view to display team members.
+1. List and Grid view to display team members.
-* Different Image Shapes.
+2. Different Image Shapes.
-* Limit number of team member to display.
+3. Limit number of team member to display.
-* Control member display order.
+4. Control member display order.
-* Exclude members for the list.
+5. Exclude members for the list.
-* Shortcode generator.
+6. Shortcode generator.
-* Setting page
+7. Setting page

 For help contact me on [Dynamicweblab.com](http://www.dynamicweblab.com/)